vinci-grape/Learning-based-Models-for-VD/README.md

 ## Vul4C
-Vul4C requires multiple steps to be performed to collect the dataset, each of which saves intermediate files in case the dataset needs to be rebuilt from scratch due to the network errors, API exceed limits.
+Vul4C requires multiple steps to be performed to collect the dataset, each of which saves intermediate files in case the dataset needs to be rebuilt from scratch due to network errors, API exceed limits.

 1. Run `crawl_cve_from_nvd.py` to download all CVEs from the NVD database and save them to a JSON file.
-2. Run `extract_cve_info.py` to extract vulnerability commit URL in CVE, and automatically download the commit files in local.
+2. Run `extract_cve_info.py` to extract vulnerability commit URL in CVE, and automatically download the commit files locally.
 3. Run `extract_file_diff.py` to extract function in file, find which function is vulnerable, and save other functions as non-vulnerable.
 4. Using scala test-suite and JVM multithreading to generate joern graph for Vul4C, `python joern/run_joern.py -java /path/to/java -scala /path/to/scala -sbt /path/to/sbt -working_dir ./ -timeout 60 `
 5. Run `extract_graph.py` to extract joern graph